sindresorhus/tmpin/readme.md

   Example
     git diff | tmpin atom

-  Note that the first arg to <app> will be set to the tempfile
+  Note that the first argument to <app> will be set to the temp file
 ```